Leadership for Society

 Example of possible student projects include, but aren't limited to:

-The Scholars Program will require an ongoing engagement over the course of multiple quarters.
-For the 2020-21 pilot program, the experience will primarily be self-directed coursework, with the support from GSB faculty and staff members to gauge progress and provide introductions to key stakeholders.
+The Scholars Program requires an ongoing engagement over the course of multiple quarters.
+Starting in the spring of 2023, MBA1 Scholars take GSBGEN 496, a course that facilitates students self-chosen projects on issues of societal importance, providing support from GSB faculty and staff members in order to grow understanding and gain introductions to relevant key stakeholders.